The Wizard of Oz (2011 musical): Plot

-In a forest on the way to the castle of the Wicked Witch of the West, the group try to figure out how to steal the broomstick ("We Went to See the Wizard").
+In a forest on the way to the castle of the Wicked Witch of the West, the group tries to figure out how to steal the broomstick ("We Went to See the Wizard").
 They hide from a group of the Witch's Winkies ("March of the Winkies").
 Meanwhile, in her castle, the Witch sends her flying monkeys to capture Dorothy and Toto and bring them to the castle ("Red Shoes Blues").
-She imprisons Dorothy and tells her to give up the slippers within the hour or die ("Red Shoes Blues" (reprise)).
-Dorothy wishes more than ever that she was back at home ("Over the Rainbow" (reprise)).
+She imprisons Dorothy and tells her to give up the slippers within the hour or die ("Red Shoes Blues" (Reprise)).
+Dorothy wishes more than ever that she was back at home and cries ("Over the Rainbow" (Reprise)).
 The Scarecrow, Tin Man and Lion consider how to rescue her from the Witch's castle ("If We Only Had a Plan").
-They disguise themselves as Winkies and sneak into the castle ("March of the Winkies" (reprise)).
+They disguise themselves as Winkies and sneak into the castle ("March of the Winkies" (Reprise)).
 They find the Witch and Dorothy.
 When the Witch tries to attack the Scarecrow, a Winkie hands Dorothy a bucket of water, which she throws over the Witch, melting her.
-The Winkies are thrilled to be free of the wicked witch ("Hail – Hail!
-The Witch is Dead").
+The Winkies are thrilled to be free of the wicked witch, and the quartet return to Emerald City with the broomstick to be greeted by a large celebration of the demise of the Witch, including the people of Emerald City, the Munchkins and the Winkies ("Hail-Hail!
+The Witch Is Dead").

-Dorothy and her friends return with the broomstick to see the Wizard.
+Dorothy and her friends go to see the Wizard with the broomstick.
 Toto reveals that the Wizard's fearsome visage is an illusion; he is just an ordinary man.
-Still, he gives the Scarecrow, Tin Man and Lion tokens of the brains, heart and courage that they already had inside of them.
-He tells Dorothy that he himself will take her to Kansas in his hot air balloon, appointing the Scarecrow as prime minister of Oz, with the Tin Man and Lion as other ministers ("You Went to See the Wizard").
-Just before the balloon flies off, Toto runs into the crowd, and Dorothy retrieves him, missing her ride; she is seemingly stranded in Oz.
+Still, he gives the Scarecrow, Tin Man and Lion tokens of the brains, heart and courage that they already had inside of them ("You Went to See the Wizard").
+He tells Dorothy that he himself will take her to Kansas in his hot air balloon, appointing the Scarecrow as prime minister of Oz, with the Tin Man and Lion as other ministers.
+Just before the balloon flies off, Toto runs into the crowd, and Dorothy retrieves him, missing her ride; she is seemingly stranded in Oz ("Farewell to Oz").
 Glinda appears to tell her that she and Toto had the power to return home all along ("Already Home").
-After saying goodbye to her friends, Dorothy clicks her heels together three times, chanting ("There's No Place Like Home").
+After saying goodbye to her friends, Dorothy taps her heels together three times, chanting "There's no place like home".

 Back in Kansas, Aunt Em and Uncle Henry tell Dorothy that she hit her head and had been unconscious for days.
 Dorothy insists her adventure in Oz was real, not a dream, but she is very grateful to be home.
-As Aunt Em and Uncle Henry leave her alone in her bedroom to rest, a gust of wind blows open her cupboard door, revealing the ruby slippers.
+As Aunt Em and Uncle Henry leave her alone in her bedroom to rest, a gust of wind blows open her cupboard door, revealing the ruby slippers ("Finale").